- Breast Cancer Slideshow Pictures

 - How helpful are BRCA1 and BRCA2 genetic tests in identifying women at risk?

 - What is the link between estrogen and breast cancer?

 - Are there other breast cancer prevention measures?

 - Breast Cancer Prevention Tips

 What are the biological causes of breast cancer?

 Breast cancer cells, like all cancers, initially develop because of defects in the genetic material deoxyribonucleic acid (DNA) of a single cell.
 The human body is composed of trillions of cells.
-Inside the inner core (nucleus) of each cell is our DNA located on chromosomes.
+Inside the inner core (nucleus) of each cell is our DNA, located on chromosomes.
 Every human cell has two sets of 23 chromosomes.
 Each set is inherited from one parent.
 DNA exists as long, spiraled strands on these chromosomes.
 Different segments along the DNA strands contain information for various genes.
 Genes are blueprints that provide genetic instructions for the growth, development, and behavior of every cell.
-Human DNA is thought to contain approximately 23,000 genes.
 Most genes carry instructions for the types and the amount of proteins, enzymes, and other substances produced by the cells.
 Genes also govern the sizes and the shapes of the organs by controlling the rate of division of the cells within these organs.
 (During cell division, a cell makes a duplicate copy of its chromosomes and then divides into two cells.)
 Some genes restrict cell division and limit tissue growth.